 The Difference Between Payment Processing Providers

 There are two main types of these providers: merchant service providers and payment service providers.
-With Merchant Service providers, you have your own merchant account for the processed funds to land on, while the payment service providers have one account for many merchants.
+With merchant service providers, you have your own merchant account for the processed funds to land on, while payment service providers have one joint account for many merchants.
 Also, payment service providers usually do not bind you with any contract, so you can change them at any time without breaking the bank for sometimes very expensive early-contract termination charges.

 What Are the Expenses That You Can’t Change on Your Statement?